 You will get there.
 Most of us budget nerds suggest approximately 3 months, give or take, to get the hang of it.
 It took my husband and me 5 years to figure out what works for us, sooooo….
 I’m not sure what that says about us.
 But, perhaps that’s why I feel so strongly about it.
 Once we finally did get the hang of it, it felt so relieving and freeing to have a budget.
 I never want to go back.

-Before starting this series, I wrote about how budgeting gets a bad rap of being tedious and restrictive.
+Budgeting gets a bad rap of being tedious and restrictive.
 But, it’s not.
 Having a budget is eye-opening, and freeing.
 It brings peace and order to your money and your home.

 Remember – spending money isn’t inherently bad.
 The process of creating a budget doesn’t mean no more fun or no more spending.
 It means you are looking at how much income you have and making a decision in advance about how to spend it.
 It means you are consciously aware of how much is coming in and going out, rather than swiping your card and hoping it works out at the end of the month.
 You are in control.
 John Maxwell says, “a budget is you telling your money where to go instead of wondering where it went.”